Hey Photographer!

 There’s a lot of hype around making six figures, but let’s get real: hitting that number doesn’t automatically equate to success or happiness.
 I’ve seen photographers stress over reaching that “magic” figure, thinking it’s the key to their dreams.

 Don’t buy into the idea that you’re not successful unless you hit six figures.
-If making an extra $500, $1,000, or $2,000 a month is changing your life and you love what you’re doing, your photography business is already a win.
-Focus on what success looks like to you, not someone else’s definition.
-Maybe it’s building a part-time business that lets you eventually leave your day job.
-Stay true to your own goals and vision.
+If making an extra $500, $1,000, or $2,000 a month changes your life and you love what you’re doing, your photography business is already a win.

-And like I said before, if you want more support, click here to request a 1:1 strategy session with me.
+And remember, this is just the beginning.
+If you want more hands-on guidance, click here to book a 1:1 strategy session with me.
+Let’s build the business of your dreams—together.

 Share